domnikl/dotfiles/README.md

 # dotfiles

-These are my dotfiles, living a happy live in ~.
+These are my dotfiles, living a happy life in ~.

 Read more at: